guan7/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

-Yu Guan is a post-doctoral fellow in the ICTEAM institute at UCLouvain working with Prof. Pierre-Antoine Absil.
+Yu Guan is a post-doctoral fellow in the ICTEAM institute at UCLouvain working with  <a href="https://sites.uclouvain.be/absil/" target="_blank">Prof. Pierre-Antoine Absil</a>.
 Her research interests include tensor decomposition, tensor completion and machine learning.
 She got her PHD degree at National University of Singapore under the supervisor Prof. Delin Chu.